open/close all folders

 - The same sort of plot happened some time after Barry Allen's death when Barry appears at the current Flash, Wally West's doorstep.
 Wally is confused but glad to see his mentor come back, but things start to get weird when Barry acts more and more like a Jerkass Knight Templar, making Wally afraid that he Came Back Wrong.
 In reality, the man who appeared was not Barry Allen, but a deluded fan of Barry Allen from the future who went so far as to give himself Barry's face and powers.
 After his defeat, he returned to the future where he would go on to become Professor Zoom, the Reverse Flash, one of Barry Allen's arch-enemies.

-- In Runaways, when the Runaways go to return to the present from the early 1900s, they bring along Klara Prast, who can control plants and is in danger of a bad fate via her abusive (and much older) husband.
-They also try plan along a street urchin who Victor fell in love with, but she is too afraid and stays behind.
+- When the Runaways go to return to the present from the early 1900s, they bring along Klara Prast, who can control plants and is in danger of a bad fate via her abusive (and much older) husband.
+They also plan to bring along a street urchin who Victor fell in love with, but she is too afraid and stays behind.

-- At the end of Peter David's Supergirl run, pre-Crisis Kara Zor-El lands in Leesburg and is discovered by the then current Supergirl Linda Danvers.
+- In Supergirl story arc Many Happy Returns, pre-Crisis Kara Zor-El lands in Leesburg and is discovered by the then current Supergirl Linda Danvers.
 Inverting the trope, Linda goes back in time to die in Kara's place when it becomes clear that this event must come to pass.
 Subverting the trope, Kara eventually goes back to return the time line to normal.

 - Starslayer starts with Celtic warrior Torin Mac Quillion being plucked from the battle against Roman legionaries were he is supposed to die and transported into the distant future.